VIVOSMART VS VIVOSPORT: Fitness watch is not something very new to the market, it has been amongst us and has a huge market base.

 Vivosmart and Vivosport are two very similar looking bands but there is definitely a lot to differentiate.
 With one excelling in some attributes and second excelling in others it becomes a great dilemma to choose anyone.

 Garmin Vivosmart 3 predecessor of Garmin Vivosmart 4 introduced certain features and attributes but failed in execution so Garmin Vivosmart 4 made sure it does not lag in the features as the previous one did.

 In Vivosmart 3 vs Vivosmart 4, there is no doubt Vivosmart 4 takes lead with great points.
 Addition of the OLED screen makes the display brighter even though it still is monochromatic.

 Garmin Vivosmart is a budget-friendly yet full of features, it doesn’t just focus on fitness activities it also caters everyday option and hence can somewhere be said to be an affordable alternative for Apple Watch series.

 It is very slim and sleek but is loaded with lots of features, it is also very light which it is supposed to be being a fitness band.

 It has trackers for various sports such as running, walking, cardio, swimming, etc for which Garmin has always been known.
-Also read: Garmin Forerunner 35 VS 235, There’s a clear winner.
-It also comes with the great battery life which lasts for around a week.

 It indicates whether your energy reserve is increasing or decreasing and displays your energy reserve out of 100 so if you have your body battery around 0-25 it means you have low energy reserve, likewise if it is around 75-100 that means you have an abundance of energy reserve at that point of time.